Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Introduction

 \section{Introduction}

-A stochastic process $\set{X_t: t\ge0}$ defined on a probability space $(\Om,\cF,\bP)$ is said to be a L\'evy process if $X_0=0$ almost surely, for any $s,t\ge0$, the increment $X_{t+s}-X_t$ is independent of $X_u$ for $0\le u\le t$ and has the same law as $X_s$, and $X_t$ is almost surely right continuous with left limits.
-By the definition, its characteristic function is given by
+This paper is concerned with the asymptotic behavior of the transition probability density of the L\'evy process in $\Rd$, $d\ge2$ with a radial L\'evy symbol.
+The characteristic function of a L\'evy process $\set{X_t: t\ge0}$ has a specific form

 where $\eta$ is a L\'evy symbol.
 The symbol $\eta$ plays a central role.
-Actually, it is possible to characterize all L\'evy processes by their L\'evy symbol $\eta$, in the sense that, one can construct a L\'evy process from any symbol of the form given in the L\'evy--Khinchine representation
+Actually, it is possible to characterize all L\'evy processes by their L\'evy symbol $\eta$, in the sense that, one can construct a L\'evy process from any symbol of the form given in the L\'evy--Khinchine representation formula.
+In Blumenthal-Getoor \cite{MR0123362} the index of $\eta$ given by